rblades/dhworkbook_master/docs/supporting materials/regexex.md

 1. At the command line, type `$ curl http://archive.org/stream/diplomaticcorre33statgoog/diplomaticcorre33statgoog_djvu.txt > texas.txt`

-The `curl` command downloads the txt file and the the `>` pushes the result of the curl command to a file called texas.txt.
+    The `curl` command downloads the txt file and the the `>` pushes the result of the curl command to a file called `texas.txt`.

 2. Open `texas.txt` with Nano and delete everything except for the index of the list of letters (we just want the index).